UniformCSS/docs/docs/theming/breakpoints.md

 ## Breakpoint Delimiter

-By default, Uniform uses the `.` character to separate the breakpoints and pseudos from the property.
+By default, Uniform uses the `.` character to separate the breakpoints from the property.
 You can override the default breakpoint delimiter by defining `screen-delimiter` in your configuration.

 ```scss
 // main.scss